How did Douglas Clague transform John D Hutchison into one of the largest trading houses in Hong Kong?

 China Provident, a warehousing business with valuable property assets, was acquired in 1970.

-Clague was firmly embedded in the Hong Kong establishment.
+Clague became firmly embedded in the Hong Kong establishment.
 He received a knighthood in 1971.
 He held the prestigious role of chairman of the Royal Hong Kong Jockey Club from 1972 to 1974.
 The Financial Times described Clague as “one of Hong Kong’s most remarkable entrepreneurs” in 1974.
 He boasted, “I am Hong Kong’s Rock of Gibraltar”.

 HSBC rescues the business

-HSBC forced Clague to step down from executive responsibilities.
+With effective control of Hutchison, HSBC forced Clague to step down from executive responsibilities.
 He was replaced by William Wyllie (1932 – 2006), an Australian with a reputation as a turnaround specialist for Asian businesses.
 Wyllie regarded Hutchison as “a cowboy outfit”, and his initial reaction was that “there probably aren’t 50 subsidiaries that are worth a damn”.
 Wyllie reduced expenditure, and divested 103 loss-making subsidiaries in 1976.

 Clague argued, “that Hutchison had liquidity problems is without doubt.
 But the seriousness of them was grossly exaggerated, and talk of possible insolvency can only be regarded as irresponsible, if not mischievous”.